-Subcontractors & suppliers
+D. Subcontractors and suppliers

 Criteo aims to work with a network of reliable and responsible suppliers.
 To do so, the Procurement team has established several tools and processes over the years which aim to improve supplier selection and better monitor their performance through the definition of purchasing strategies, management of supplier quality, measurement of supplier performance, and supplier risk analysis.
 All of these new processes include Corporate Social Responsibility criteria.

 In April 2017, Criteo rolled out its global procurement policy including a statement related to CSR and the environmental policy of the bidders as a criterion that can be assessed in the scoring process whenever relevant.
+This statement is as follows:

-Although Criteo's activities do not have a significant effect on the environment, the company will seek, through the selection of its partners, to:
+"Although Criteo's activities do not have a significant effect on the environment, the company will seek, through the selection of its partners, to:

-- Comply with relevant regulatory and legislative requirements, standards and codes of practice, - Take environmental effects into consideration when purchasing goods or services.
+- Comply with relevant regulatory and legislative requirements, standards and codes of practice, - Take environmental effects into consideration when purchasing goods or services."